 Ready for a gay Oslo tour?

-Ready for a gay Oslo tour?
-Here’s the interview of Morten, a local Gaybassador of the city.
+Here is the interview of Morten, a local from the City.

 Hello Morten, tell us a bit about you?